A narrowing of AI research?: Literature Review

-Following Arthur, we define a technology as \textit{`a means to fulfil a human purpose'} and \textit{`an assemblage of practices and components'} \citep{arthur2009nature}.\footnote{Arthur provides a third definition (\textit{`the entire collection of engineering practices and devices available to a culture'}) but this refers to technology as a field rather than the specific technologies that constitute it.} The notion of directed technological change reflects the fact that there are generally many different components and assemblages of components (which we will refer to as `technological designs') that could be feasibly deployed to build a technology that fulfils a human purpose: for example, an automobile that fulfils the human purpose of individual transportation can be based on a combustion engine design, a steam-powered design or an electricity-powered design.
-As we will see below, an AI system that imitates human intellectual faculties could be based on a collection of conditional statements that govern its behaviour (symbolic design), or on an algorithm that has `learned' which actions are more conducive to a successful outcome after being trained on a labelled dataset (supervised machine learning design), exploring a synthetic environment (reinforcement learning design) or observing the behaviour of a human agent (inverse reinforcement learning design).
+Following Arthur, we define a technology as \textit{`a means to fulfil a human purpose'} and \textit{`an assemblage of practices and components'} \citep{arthur2009nature}.
+The notion of directionality in technological change reflects the fact that there are generally many different components and assemblages of components (which we will refer to as `technological designs') that could be feasibly deployed to build a technology that fulfils a human purpose: for example, an automobile can be based on a combustion engine design, a steam-powered design or an electricity-powered design.

-One important implication of directed technological change is that the evolution of technologies is rarely if ever a deterministic process: given a set of technological designs $T$ = $\{t_1,t_2,...,t_n\}$ that could fulfil a human purpose, and a set of contexts $C$ = $\{c_1, c_2,...,c_m\}$ where those designs could be deployed, there is not a design $t_j \epsilon T$ such that its performance $P$ in context $c_k$ $P_{c_k}(t_j) > P_{c_k}(t_i)$ $\forall t_i \epsilon T, c_k \epsilon C$.
-If such design existed, then it would always be adopted regardless of the context and it would be unnecessary to consider its alternatives.
-The design would be equivalent to the technology, and its direction would be singular.
-If to the contrary the relative performance of a technological design depends on its context, this means that multiple technological designs are in principle possible, and the direction of a technology matters.

-Technology designs evolve following technological trajectories shaped by incremental and radical improvements in their constituent components, changes in the supply of complementary inputs such as natural resources, skills and other technologies, as well as economic, social and cultural factors \citep{dosi1982technological}.